Welcome to this week’s episode of the MSP Marketing Podcast with me, Paul Green. This is THE show if you want to grow your MSP.

 Gordon, an MSP owner in the UK, asked if he should use Instagram in his marketing strategy.
 The key rule with Instagram is to use it only if your target businesses are active on it.
 Instagram excels for retail or hospitality businesses aiming to reach consumers – for example, if your niche is targeting restaurant owners who frequently market on Instagram, then it makes sense for you to be there.
 However, for traditional B2B sectors like lawyers and CPAs, Instagram isn’t typically worthwhile.
 Focus your efforts where your target audience spends their time for the most effective results.

-Episode 164 Welcome to a special episode of the MSP Marketing Podcast with me, Paul Green.
-This is THE show if you want to...
+Episode 187 Welcome to the MSP Marketing Podcast with me, Paul Green.
+This is THE show if you want to grow your MSP.
+This...